 “Don’t beat yourself up for not doing enough,” Gorman said.“There’s always time to do that.
 If you don’t do all you want to do during your four years at Taylor, that’s okay, because you’re going to have four years after that and four years after that.”

-For more information on Taylor’s Film Program which currently hosts 400+ awards including 12 regional Emmy awards from 2020 learn more here.
-For more information on Taylor’s Professional Writing Program, which prepares students for all aspects of the publishing world in film, print, or other industries, learn more here.
+Learn more about Taylor’s Film Program which currently hosts 400+ awards including 12 regional Emmy awards from 2020.
+Learn more about Taylor’s Professional Writing Program, which prepares students for all aspects of the publishing world in film, print, or other industries.